jobinkv/Ongoing/DocumentImageClassification.md

 The RVL-CDIP dataset consists of scanned grayscale images of documents from lawsuits against American Tobacco companies and is segregated into 16 categories or classes.
-The dataset is subdivided into Training, Validation and Test Sets each containing 320000, 40000 and 40000 images respectively.<br />
+The dataset is subdivided into training, validation and test sets each containing 320000, 40000 and 40000 images respectively.<br />
+As a preprocessing similar to [1](tensmeyer2017analysis), the images are resize to 384 \* 384.

 ## Experiment 1